Death of Andrew Sadek: Investigation

 Two months later, investigators from North Dakota and Minnesota released the autopsy report, stating that the cause of Sadek's death was a small-caliber gunshot wound to the head.
 Whether the wound was self-inflicted could not be determined; several police diving searches have not located the weapon.
 The backpack Sadek was wearing had been filled with rocks.
 The Buccaneers sweatshirt was missing, but his body was wearing a jacket that he did not appear to be carrying or wearing on the security camera footage, and which his family did not recognize as one belonging to him.
 His wallet was also missing.

 In press interviews, Sadek's mother Tammy claimed that police never fulfilled a promise to search the river as soon as it went down from its springtime flood stage, which should have been about a month afterwards, and that Sadek's body had only been found when the dive team happened to be doing its training exercise a month after the waters had receded.
 She also criticized NDSCS campus police, who were in charge of investigating the circumstances of her son's disappearance and death, for not seriously exploring angles that suggested homicide instead.
 While Tammy conceded that a .22 caliber pistol was missing from the family home, she expressed doubt that her son would have chosen to kill himself with his college graduation only two weeks away.
-She also pointed out that Sadek had not expressed suicidal thoughts nor had written a suicide note.
+She also pointed out that Sadek had not expressed suicidal thoughts, nor had he written a suicide note.

 In December, Tammy revealed that when the family brought his car home from the NDSCS campus after his initial disappearance, they found the carpeting was completely wet, as well as several inches of water in the spare tire well in the trunk.
 This suggested to the family that someone may have killed Andrew, put his body in the trunk and driven it to the river, then returned to campus.
 A security camera monitoring the parking lot was not functioning that night.
 Someone who had talked to Tammy reported seeing three people cleaning a car similar to her son's the night of his disappearance.

-Tammy questioned whether the NDSCS campus police were capable of handling the investigation by themselves, and asked why the case had not been referred to North Dakota's Bureau of Criminal Investigation (BCI), the Minnesota Bureau of Criminal Apprehension (BCA), or the Federal Bureau of Investigation (FBI).
+Tammy questioned whether the NDSCS campus police were capable of handling the investigation by themselves and asked why the case had not been referred to North Dakota's Bureau of Criminal Investigation (BCI), the Minnesota Bureau of Criminal Apprehension (BCA), or the Federal Bureau of Investigation (FBI).
 She started a Facebook page about the case, in which she promised to reveal, every few months, further information pointing towards a murder as a way to prod authorities to investigate those leads.